Anwar Sadat: Peace with Israel

 The initial Egyptian and Syrian victories in the war restored popular morale throughout Egypt and the Arab World and, for many years after, Sadat was known as the "Hero of the Crossing".
 Israel recognized Egypt as a formidable foe, and Egypt's renewed political significance eventually led to regaining and reopening the Suez Canal through the peace process.
 His new peace policy led to the conclusion of two agreements on disengagement of forces with the Israeli government.
 The first of these agreements was signed on 18 January 1974, and the second on 4 September 1975.

 One major aspect of Sadat's peace policy was to gain some religious support for his efforts.
 Already during his visit to the US in October–November 1975, he invited Evangelical pastor Billy Graham for an official visit, which was held a few days after Sadat's visit.
 In addition to cultivating relations with Evangelical Christians in the US, he also built some cooperation with the Vatican.
 On 8 April 1976, he visited the Vatican for the first time, and got a message of support from Pope Paul VI regarding achieving peace with Israel, to include a just solution to the Palestinian issue.
 Sadat, on his part, extended to the Pope a public invitation to visit Cairo.

 Sadat also used the media to promote his purposes.
-In an interview he gave to the Lebanese paper El Hawadeth in early February 1976, he claimed he had secret commitment from the US government to put pressure on the Israeli government for a major withdrawal in Sinai and the Golan Heights.
-This statement caused some concern to the Israeli government, but Kissinger denied such a promise was ever made.
+In an interview he gave to the Lebanese magazine Al Hawadeth in early February 1976, he claimed he had secret commitment from the US government to put pressure on the Israeli government for a major withdrawal in Sinai and the Golan Heights.
+This statement caused some concern to the Israeli government, but Secretary of State Henry Kissinger denied such a promise was ever made.

 In January 1977, a series of 'Bread Riots' protested Sadat's economic liberalization and specifically a government decree lifting price controls on basic necessities like bread.
 The riots lasted for two days and included hundreds of thousands in Cairo.
 120 buses and hundreds of buildings were destroyed in Cairo alone.
 The riots ended with the deployment of the army and the re-institution of the subsidies/price controls.
 During this time, Sadat was also taking a new approach towards improving relations with the West.

 The United States and the Soviet Union agreed on 1 October 1977, on principles to govern a Geneva conference on the Middle East.
 Syria continued to resist such a conference.
 Not wanting either Syria or the Soviet Union to influence the peace process, Sadat decided to take more progressive stance towards building a comprehensive peace agreement with Israel.